 Begin by disconnecting your headset, smartphone, and computer from each other.
 After that, reboot all of these devices and reconnect them back via Bluetooth.
 Some users got their call audio issue fixed after reconnecting the devices.

 If it doesn’t work for you, disconnect the devices again, but this time, unpair or delete your computer from your phone’s Bluetooth device list.
 After this, press the Windows key + I combination to launch Windows Settings.

 Navigate to Devices in Windows Settings and remove all of the Bluetooth devices you’ve paired with in the past.
 Finally, restart your machine and reconnect the Bluetooth devices.

 3] Connect to a Bluetooth Personal Area Network

 Another solution to fix the call audio problem of Phone Link app is to join a Bluetooth Area Network.
 First, click on the Bluetooth icon on your taskbar.
 If you can’t find this icon, click on the upward-facing arrow to reveal other taskbar icons and find it there.

 From the Bluetooth menu, select the Join a Personal Area Network option.
 Next, right-click on your smartphone, go to Connect using, and choose Access Point.
 This should fix the call audio problem permanently.

 4] Set a default audio device

-The Your Phone app may not play your call audio because it’s looking to connect through your default audio device for communication.
+The Phone Link app may not play your call audio because it’s looking to connect through your default audio device for communication.
 If this is the issue, you can fix it by selecting your Bluetooth headset as your default audio device, following the steps that follow.